-The knob locking function can be used to disable the knob, thereby preventing any unwanted changes during an experiment, or when you leave the power supply unattended.
-To disable the knob, press the resolution selection key until the blinking digit disappears.
+The control knob can be locked to prevent from any unwanted changes occurring during an experiment, or when you leave the power supply unattended.
+To lock the knob, move the blinking digit to the right or left using the resolution selection key or > until the blinking digit disappears.